 But does this actually work?
 Well, one study found no scientifically measurable difference in how well kids on the autism spectrum slept with weighted blankets vs. without them.
 BUT, kids and parents alike PREFERRED the weighted blankets over regular ones.

-What about kids with sensory processing disorder?
+What about kids with SPD?

 Kids with sensory processing order (SPD) have trouble processing the bombardment of stimuli in the world around them.
 As one source devoted to SPD explained it, think about how busy, bright, and loud the world is to a just-born baby; being tightly swaddled often calms them.
 For kids with SPD, that sense of “bombardment” persists.
 Thus it’s not surprising that the sense of calm and relief from deep pressure stimulation – here, from weighted blankets instead of swaddling – also continues.